ankumar/software-design/README.md

   - [Filling the Stack: Five Things That Helped Me Transition From Frontend to Backend Development](https://medium.com/headspace-engineering/filling-the-stack-five-things-that-helped-me-transition-from-frontend-to-backend-development-f9524b9548be)

 ## Distributed / Control / Management :

+> "Wandering is an essential counter-balance to efficiency.
+You need to employ both.
+The outsized discoveries – the “non-linear” ones – are highly likely to require wandering." --JeffBezos

 [![Imagine this for an Enterprise's Cloud Infra:](https://github.com/ankumar/architecture/blob/main/images/Open%20Infrastructure%20Map.png)](https://openinframap.org/#8.78/37.7325/-121.3816)